Royal-Navy/design-system/packages/documentation/library/pages/develop/getting-started.md

 ## Use with front-end frameworks.

 These components and classes can be used in any package, however if you are using a front-end framework like React or Vue, the component HTML may need to be altered to accommodate this.
-Whilst the current version of the NELSON toolkit (`v0.1.0`) doesn't contain any React or Vue components, from `v.0.2.0` we will begin adding support for these frameworks from `v0.2.0` .
+Whilst the current version of the NELSON toolkit (`v0.1.0`) doesn't contain any React or Vue components, from `v.0.2.0` we will begin adding support for these frameworks.
 Keep an eye on this website for more information.

 ## If something isn't working.